michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 WHERE datname = CURRENT_CATALOG AND split_part(cfg, '=', 1) = 'TimeZone';
 ```

-The query outputs server row and optionally database one.
-Server row indicates default server settings.
-TimescaleDB add-on sets it to UTC.
-Database row shows the setting for the current database.
-If exists it will override server setting.
-If this setting matches your desired timezone - then we are done there.

-Otherwise we need to set it up either for database or a login role(s).
-I suggest to set it up for database if there are no reasoins against.
-It will be taken into account by background TimescaleDB processes described later on.
+* The server row shows the default timezone at the instance level (usually UTC when using TimescaleDB add-on).
+* If a database row appears, its value overrides the server default for that specific database.

+#### Set the Preferred Timezone

+If the database timezone does not match your desired setting, it’s best to set it at the database level.
+This ensures consistency and also affects TimescaleDB background processes (like CAGG refresh policies).

+To set the database timezone:

 ```sql
 ALTER DATABASE <databasename> SET TimeZone = 'desired timezone';
 ```

-While setting time zone, don't use abbreviations (ie `CET`).
-Use full names like `Europe/Prague`.
-Such naming takes care about time shifts like DST, being properly working the whole year.
-The complete list of supported timezone names you may find calling this query:
+Avoid abbreviations like `CET` or `PST`.
+Instead, use full names (e.g., `Europe/Prague`, `America/New_York`).
+These handle daylight saving time automatically and are much more reliable year-round.

+You can find a list of all supported timezone names with:
 ```sql
 SELECT * FROM pg_timezone_names;
 ```